robcarver17/skipperman/docs/ideas.md

 ### Required for training event (ASAP):

-- report of qualified people
 - random issues with volunteer changes, fix
 - are volunteers with existing connections shown in pick list?
 - issues with duplicates
-- list of non volunteers
 - maintain ticksheets, print and record ticks
 - backfill ticksheet data
 - filter volunteer sheet on available days